📝 Anyone who sells food · ⏱️ 3 min read

 ⚠️ Watch out:

-A food cost of 40% or higher often means you're losing money on that dish, especially when you factor in fixed costs (rent, staff, energy).
+A food cost of 40% or higher often means you're losing money on that dish, especially after factoring in fixed costs (rent, staff, energy).

 Calculate your new minimum selling price